CFO vs Controller: Which Financial Leader Does Your Business Really Need?

 By Arron Bennett | Strategic CFO | Founder, Bennett Financials

 If you’re running a service-based business pulling in $1M to $20M annually, you’ve probably asked yourself this question more than once: Do I need a controller, a CFO, or both?
+This guide is specifically for owners of service-based businesses under $20M in revenue who want to understand how strategic CFO support for businesses under 20M in revenue can drive growth and protect financial health.
+Understanding the difference between controller and CFO roles is crucial for your company’s growth, profitability, and ability to make informed decisions as you scale.

 The short answer: it depends on where you are and where you’re headed.
 But here’s what most business owners get wrong—they assume these roles are interchangeable or that they need to hire both full-time from day one.

 Understanding the controller vs CFO distinction isn’t just about org charts.
 It’s about knowing when your company’s financial health demands operational precision versus strategic direction—and how to get both without overspending on headcount.
+The fractional CFO model provides a flexible, cost-effective way for growing companies to access experienced financial leadership and strategic support without the commitment or expense of a full-time executive.

 In this guide, we’ll break down exactly what each role does, when you actually need them, and how businesses between $1M and $20M can structure their finance function for maximum impact.